clojurewerkz/gizmo/README.md

 (deflayout application-layout "templates/layouts/application.html"
   [])
 ```

-You can have any valid HTML code in your `application.html`.
-This part is totally
-up to you.

 First defined layout will become a default layout for your application.
 If you
 have more than one layout, we stronly recommend you to specify layout explicitly